These are the case studies used in this handbook

 Julian and Multiple Representations

-Julian is curious about how students in general chemistry connect diagram representations of molecules with their chemical formulas.
-His department has 15 sections of lab.
-He plans to collect students’ lab notebooks from 3 sections of general chemistry to see whether they use diagrams or formulas to understand chemical properties.
+Julian is curious about how students in general physics connect vector diagrams with how vectors decompose and add.
+His department has 15 sections of recitation.
+He plans to collect students’ homework from 3 sections of general physics to see which representations they use solve problems with vectors.

 Morgan and Mentoring Undergrads